JonCooperWorks/wgrpcd/README.md

 	PermissionListDevices = "/wgrpcd.WireguardRPC/Devices"
 )
 ```

-### Other OAuth2 M2M
-`wgrpcd` does not contact auth0's servers, and does not actually depend on auth0 itself at all.
-It can use any OAuth2 provider that implements [auth0's M2M scheme](https://auth0.com/blog/using-m2m-authorization/).
-You can implement this scheme yourself and pass the relevant values using the same flags if you don't want to use auth0.

 ### Custom Auth Schemes
 You can add support for custom auth schemes using the [AuthProvider](https://godoc.org/github.com/JonCooperWorks/wgrpcd#AuthProvider) function type if you use `wgrpcd` as a library with a new driver program.